Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Dual Prompt Augmentation

-Previous mixup methods for NLP perform the interpolation at the input embedding level~\citep{Zhang2021MixUpTL}, hidden representation level~\citep{jindal-etal-2020-augmenting,chen-etal-2020-mixtext} or the [CLS] token~\citep{Zhang2021MixUpTL}.
-However, none of them is directly applicable under the prompting paradigm.
-A direct application has been shown to even lead to a significant performance drop in ~\citet{Zhou2021FlipDAEA}.
+Previous mixup methods for NLP perform the whole-sequence interpolation at the input embedding level~\citep{Zhang2021MixUpTL, Guo2019AugmentingDW} or hidden representation level~\citep{jindal-etal-2020-augmenting,chen-etal-2020-mixtext}.
+However, directly applying previous methods to prompting has been shown to even lead to a significant performance drop in ~\citet{Zhou2021FlipDAEA}.
 In prompting-based methods, the most important hidden space representation for classification is encoded at the position of mask tokens.
-Different training data may have different sequence lengths and their mask tokens may be put at different positions.
-Previous practices of mixup will result in the interpolation between the representation of a mask token and a normal token, which is pointless in prompting methods.
-Therefore, we find that the most intuitive way is to apply the interpolation in the last transformer layer's representations of mask tokens.
+Different training data may have different sequence lengths and their mask tokens are at different positions.
+The interpolation between the representation of a mask token and a normal verbal token would be meaningless in prompting.
+Therefore, we propose to interpolate between the top-most mask token representations to augment prompt inputs.
 Then the interpolated representation is fed into the masked language modeling head.